 Definition writing provides regular folks with much-needed context so that they can follow the workings of a specific subject.
-For example, your target audience needs to understand the definition of a blog before learning how to create a blog.
+For example, your target audience needs to understand the definition of a blog before learning how to create a free blog.
 Using this blog post template will help you cover all aspects of your topic and give readers a deeper understanding of whatever you set before them.

 Definition blog post template:

-Start with the definition in your title
+Start with the definition in your blog title